cellml/libcellml/docs/theory/theory_ode_solutions.rst

   **1.b** The next step is to build your generated code into the solver code.
-  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.  **NB** It's assumed that both of the header and source files have the same base filename (eg: basefilename.c and basefilename.h).
+  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.  **NB** It's assumed that both of the header and source files have the same base filename (eg: baseFileName.c and baseFileName.h).
 The general CMake command is below.

 .. code-block:: terminal

-  cmake -DINPUT=/path/to/your/files/basefilename .
+  cmake -DINPUT=/path/to/your/files/baseFileName .

 .. container:: nb